-d for MRI of the central nervous system with contrast were enrolled in two clinical trials that evaluated the visualization characteristics of lesions.
-In both studies radiction with of the contract MRI prior to administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI.
-In Study A, patients also underwent a baseline, pre-contrast MRI prior to administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI.
-In Study A, patients also underwent an MRI before and after the administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI on contract MRI for lesion visualization.
+MRI of the CNS Patients referred for MRI of the central nervous system with contrast were enrolled in two clinical trials that evaluated the visualization characteristics of lesions.
+In both studies, patients underwent a baseline, pre-contrast MRI prior to administration of gadobutrol at a dose of 0.1 mmol/kg, followed by a post-contrast MRI.
+In Study A, patients also underwent an MRI before and after the administration of gadoteridol.
+The studies were designed to demonstrate superiority of gadobutrol MRI to non-contrast MRI for lesion visualization.
 For both studies, pre-contrast and pre-plus-post contrast images (paired images) were independently evaluated by three readers for contrast enhancement and border delineation using a scale of 1 to 4, and for internal morphology using a scale of 1 to 3 (Table 5).
-Lesion counting was also performed to demonstrate non-inferiority of paired gadobutrol injection image sets to pre-contrast MRI.
-Readers were blinded to clinical information.
+Lesion counting was also performed to demonstrate non-inferiority of paired gadobutrol image sets to pre-contrast MRI.
+Readers were blinded to clinical